You might be thinking, math and literature? Together?

 An integrated curriculum: math & literature

-Implementing an integrated curriculum allows educators to expand their main focus—instead of strictly focusing on memorizing certain equation structures and formulas, teachers can include picture books, which likely will be a more effective method for some students.
+Implementing an integrated curriculum allows educators to expand their main focus.
+Instead of strictly focusing on memorizing certain equations and formulas, teachers can include picture books, which is often a more effective method for some students.

 Using an integrated curriculum, teachers can provide students with more relevant contexts from which they can grasp math concepts.
 For students who are more prone to engaging with literature, they will be both more engaged and motivated to participate.

-In fact, research has shown that connecting children’s literature with math can help students explain their reasoning, boost their enjoyment, and motivate their persistence around difficult tasks.
+In fact, research has shown that connecting children’s literature with math can help students explain their reasoning.
+In addition, integrating literature can boost student enjoyment and inspire persistence around difficult tasks.